 Augmented Reality (AR) it is.
 A state-of-the-art mixed reality technology that is soon becoming mainstream across the world.
 The Pokemon Go app that made people run around collecting virtual characters and badges is one of the most easily relatable examples of Augmented Reality technology.

 Is AR’s benefits limited to mobile apps and entertainment?

 Absolutely, no. PwC’s Global Digital IQ Survey has found that 24% of executives would make significant investments in AR in the next three years.

-There is also an Augmented Reality Android SDK ARCore with capabilities for motion tracking, environmental understanding and light estimation.
+Another Augmented Reality Android SDK is Google’s ARCore with capabilities for motion tracking, environmental understanding and light estimation.

 Industries where Augmented Reality Development is paving new Inroads

 AR Technology has applications across all kinds of industries.
 In fact, Augmented Reality glasses are considered to be the driving force of cognitive revolution.
 Augmented Reality solves one of the challenging problems that have been plaguing executives – cognitive overload.